2021 Brazilian protests: 7 September: protests

-Bolsonaro flew over the Avenue and arrived on it at 3:30 p.m., where he said that “we will no longer admit people, like Alexandre de Moraes, who disrespect our Constitution”, while also calling the minister a “scoundrel”.
+Bolsonaro flew over the Avenue and arrived on it at 3:30 p.m., where he said that "we will no longer admit people, like Alexandre de Moraes, who disrespect our Constitution", while also calling the minister a "scoundrel".
 According to the Military Police of São Paulo, 125,000 people were present.
 The measurement, however, was criticized, being labeled "out of reality" by Bolsonaro's supporters.

 Even with high numbers of participants in government demonstrations, the number did not reflect what was expected for the day, according to the number reported by the military police in their survey during the protests on the avenida paulista, about 125,000 people participated of manifestations, which represents only 6% of what the event organizers expected in its dissemination.
 The super-expectations expected by the organizers may have caused a great disappointment, and the idea of being a giant demonstration was overthrown after the release of the official numbers of supporters.

 Photos comparing the event on Avenida Paulista and the parade LGBT at the same location, shows the volume of people who participated in the demonstration.
-In Brasilia, support groups even used photo angles to promote the grandiosity of the event, however, after the end of the demonstration, photos were compared between protesters in Brasília and a show made by the group RBD at the same venue that showed that the pop-rock band got a volume of attendees at their concerts compared to the protest in support of President Jair Bolsonaro.
+In Brasília, support groups even used photo angles to promote the grandiosity of the event, however, after the end of the demonstration, photos were compared between protesters in Brasília and a show made by the group RBD at the same venue that showed that the pop-rock band got a volume of attendees at their concerts compared to the protest in support of President Jair Bolsonaro.

 In São Paulo, in another electric trio, Bolsonaro was even more aggressive, calling the Supreme Minister Alexandre de Moraes "scoundrels" and said he would not comply with court decisions: "We must, because I speak In your name Determine that all political prisoners be set free I tell you that any decision of Minister Alexandre de Moraes that President will no longer carry out. he still has time to redeem himself, he still has time to file his inquiries.
 Exit Alexandre de Moraes, stop being a scoundrel, stop oppressing the Brazilian people, stop censoring," said the president.
 He also criticized the president of the Superior Electoral Court, but without citing Luís Roberto Barroso.

-In Rio de Janeiro, protestors gathered at Atlântica Avenue, in Copacabana Beach, blocking both of its two lanes.
+In Rio de Janeiro, protesters gathered at Atlântica Avenue, in Copacabana Beach, blocking both of its two lanes.
 A crane raised a 12-meter Brazilian flag, and a man with a knife, an English punch and a Molotov cocktail was arrested by the police.